zpoint/CPython-Internals/BasicObject/iter/iter.md

 this time the instance of A returns PyLongObject 2, which is the same as the object stored inside **it_sentinel** field,

-so the callable_iterator clears it's state and return NULL to the outer scope, which raise a StopIteration
+so the callable_iterator clears its state and return NULL to the outer scope, which raise a StopIteration

     >>> next(r)
     Traceback (most recent call last):